beastrc/learn-web3_dapp/markdown/polygon/RESTORE_ACCOUNT.md

 # 🏋️ Challenge

 {% hint style="tip" %}
-In the file `components/protocols/polygon/components/steps/Restore.tsx`, implement the `restore` function.
-Using `ethers`, look for `Wallet`, then when the wallet has been regenerated try to deduce which property we're going to call in order to display the address and the private key, finally verify than the generated key matches the existing one.
+In the file `components/protocols/polygon/components/Restore.tsx`, implement the `restore` function.
+Using `ethers`, look for `Wallet`, then when the wallet has been regenerated try to deduce which property we're going to call in order to display the address and the private key, finally verify that the generated key matches the existing one.
 {% endhint %}

 **Take a few minutes to figure this out.**